jcracken/prog02-jcracken-ugrad-reupload/README.md

 ### Assignment 02

 This is the undergrad assignment, attempted for extra credit.
 This code will therefore be messier than the graduate assignment, and has not been tested.
 I literally wrote the code, checked to make sure it compilied, and called it a day.
-Entire time spent from importing grad code to completion was about a few hours.
+Entire time spent from importing grad code to completion was about an hour or so.

 Usage: prog02 input output